veloz-web/youtube-dvr/README.md

 2nd Prompt: Workaround to CSP was easy, as nothing malicious, just wasn't taken into account in first prompt.

 ## Buttons look like always there
-They aren't, but they persist now 😉
+They weren't, but they persist now 😉